 Why was I told I need a colonoscopy?
-A colonoscopy is performed by the NYC gastroenterologist, Dr. Shawn Khodadadian, to diagnose or treat a number of conditions of the colon, including constipation, rectal bleeding, or a positive fecal occult blood test (FOBT).
+A colonoscopy is performed by NYC gastroenterologists to diagnose or treat a number of conditions of the colon, including constipation, rectal bleeding, or a positive fecal occult blood test (FOBT).
 It is also indicated in those with a family history of colorectal cancer, or previous polyps.

 How many days do I need to take off work?
 You will need to take off work the day of the procedure.
 Some patients who work evenings also take off work the day before the procedure to do the bowel prep.

 Who should be screened and when?
 The American Cancer Society recommends that adults be screened for colon cancer beginning at age 50 – or even earlier if there is a family history of the disease and in certain ethnic groups.

 Do I need to fast before the colonoscopy?
 Yes you should fast (no liquids or solids) 6 hours prior to your procedure.
 If a morning procedure, then fast (no liquids or solids) from midnight the day before,and if an afternoon procedure fast (no liquids or solids) from 7am.

 What exactly do I need to do before my Colonoscopy?

 - You will take a laxative the evening prior to your scheduled colonoscopy.

 - Fast (no liquid) for 6 hours prior to your planned procedure

 - Present to NYC gastroenterologists’ office ½ hour before your planned procedure.